How to convert uniqExact states to approximate uniq functions states

 ^ ^ ^

-So, our task is to find how we can generate such values by ourself.
+So, our task is to find how we can generate such values by ourself, speak what hash function is used.

 ┌─hex(sipHash128(toString(2)))─────┬─hex(sipHash128(toString(1)))─────┐